peterhinch/micropython-async/v3/docs/THREADING.md

 The simplest case is a shared pool of data.
 It is possible to share an `int` or `bool` because at machine code level writing an `int` is "atomic": it cannot be interrupted.
-In the multi core case anything more complex must be protected to ensure that concurrent access cannot take place.
-The consequences even of reading an object while it is being written can be unpredictable.
+A shared global `dict` might be replaced in its entirety by one process and read by another.
+This is safe because the shared variable is a pointer, and replacing a pointer is atomic.
+Problems arise when multiple fields are updated by one process and read by another, as the read might occur while the write operation is in progress.

 One approach is to use locking:
 ```python
 lock = _thread.allocate_lock()
 values = { "X": 0, "Y": 0, "Z": 0}